nokia/RED/docs/help/user_guide/tools_integration/gradle.md

 Note

-    Instead of specifying script at **Executor** tab manually it is possible to define default value of executor script path in Preferences (at _[ Window-&gt;Preferences-&gt;Robot Framework-&gt;Default Launch Configurations ](javascript:executeCommand\('org.eclipse.ui.window.preferences\(preferencePageId=org.robotframework.ide.eclipse.main.plugin.preferences.launch.default\)'\))_ set **Executable file** to desired executable).
+    Instead of specifying script at **Executor** tab manually it is possible to define default value of executor script path in Preferences (at _[Window->Preferences->Robot Framework->Default Launch Configurations ](javascript:executeCommand\('org.eclipse.ui.window.preferences\(preferencePageId=org.robotframework.ide.eclipse.main.plugin.preferences.launch.default\)'\))_ set **Executable file** to desired executable).
 Now every time new launch configuration is created it will use given executable by default.

 ### Gradle scripts running Standalone JAR distribution